auth0/jupiterone-python-sdk/README.md

 ##### Get a stored parameter

-Parameters are stored as a dictionary of the format `{'name': $parameterName, 'value': $parameterValue, 'secret': $isParameterSecret, 'lastUpdatedOn': $lastUpdateTimestamp}`
+Parameters are stored as a dictionary in the format `{'name': $parameterName, 'value': $parameterValue, 'secret': $isParameterSecret, 'lastUpdatedOn': $lastUpdateTimestamp}`

 ```python
 parameter = j1.get_parameter(